-Last week I was feeling uninspired by all my go-to lunch options which usually look like a nourish bowl, avocado on paleo toast with all the toppings, or some kind of leftover dinner.
+Last week I felt uninspired by all my go-to lunch options which usually look like a nourish bowl, avocado on paleo toast with all the toppings, or some kind of leftover dinner.

 This particular deli is well known for their amazing raw salads and other lunch offerings of loaded veggie sandwiches, wraps, filo pies and hash cakes.
 In winter these turn to more hearty root vegetable salads, soups, pies and tray bakes.

-In fact, it was so good I went back a second time under the guise I needed to be sure of the flavours so I could share it with you 😉
+In fact, it was so good I’ve been back several times under the guise I needed to be sure of the flavours so I could share it with you 😉

-The secret to this salad is in it’s exotic dressing and no doubt where my version differs slightly from the original.
+The secret to this salad is in its exotic dressing which is no doubt where my version differs slightly from the original.

 Other than that, making the dressing couldn’t be easier!
 Simply combine everything in a high speed blender until smooth.